 24. Power to purchase property for stations, etc.

-(1) The Authority may purchase, take on lease, or otherwise acquire buildings or land, and all such apparatus and plant and other property as the Authority may think requisite for carrying into effect the purposes of this Act, and may from time to time sell or exchange or let any property acquired by or vested in the Authority for the purposes of this Act.
+(1) The Minister may, under the FES Act section 8, purchase, take on lease, or otherwise acquire buildings or land, and all such apparatus and plant and other property as the Minister may think requisite for carrying into effect the purposes of this Act, and may from time to time, under that section, sell or exchange or let any property acquired by or vested in the Minister for the purposes of this Act.

-(2) All moneys resulting from the sale, exchange, or letting of any property by the Authority shall be applied in the purchase of property for the Authority or the improvement of the property of the Authority.
+(2) All moneys resulting from the sale, exchange, or letting of any property by the Minister shall be applied in the purchase of property for the Department or the improvement of the property of the Department.

-(3) Despite subsections (1) and (2), any real property acquired by the Authority, or a body corporate to which the Authority is a successor, from a local government without pecuniary consideration, if no longer required for the purposes of this Act, shall revest in the local government, subject to the payment by the local government to the Authority of the value of the improvements (if any) effected thereon after such acquisition.
+(3) Despite subsections (1) and (2), any real property acquired by the Minister or the former Authority, or a body corporate to which the former Authority was a successor, from a local government without pecuniary consideration, if no longer required for the purposes of this Act, shall revest in the local government, subject to the payment by the local government to the Minister of the value of the improvements (if any) effected thereon after such acquisition.

+(4) In subsection (3) —

+former Authority means the Fire and Emergency Services Authority of Western Australia established by the FES Act section 4, as in force immediately before the commencement of the Fire and Emergency Services Legislation Amendment Act 2012 section 7.

 [Section 24 amended by No. 14 of 1996 s.
 4; No. 42 of 1998 s.
 22 and 37; No. 19 of 2010 s.
-51.]
+51; No. 22 of 2012 s.
+73.]

-25. Functions of the Authority
+25. Functions of FES Commissioner

-Subject to this Act, the functions of the Authority under this Act are —
+Subject to this Act, the functions of the FES Commissioner under this Act are —

 (a) to take, superintend and enforce all necessary steps for preventing and extinguishing fires and protecting and saving life and property from fire;